EMDR Therapy Sydney|Clinical Psychologist

 I’d like to help you feel better about your life, your relationships and, most importantly, about yourself.

 In addition to anxiety and depression, I focus on, trauma, anger and grief.
-I am also an experienced couples therapist.

 I’m a skilled, experienced and empathic Clinical psychologist who offers a supportive and non-judgmental environment for counselling.